 This is a short-term longitudinal study investigating the influence of relational factors, such as the quality of mother-infant interaction and maternal socialization processes, on young children's interactions with an unfamiliar adult in a variety of novel social situations.
 Mothers and their 12-month-olds participated in the first wave of the study, and they returned six months later for a follow-up visit.

 Preschoolers' Emotional Responding and Communication Study

 This study is a short-term longitudinal study examining the development of early moral character in preschool-age children and maternal and relational predictors of individual differences in these sociomoral behaviors.
 Children and their mothers who participated in a lab visit during their 4th year were invited back to the lab to participate in a follow-up visit approximately 1.5 years later.
 During the follow-up visit, children's prosocial and early conscience behaviors, such as compliance and behavioral inhibition, were observed.
 This allows us to assess consistency within and across these early moral behaviors along with maternal and family predictors of individual differences over time.

 Toddler Social Understanding Study

 This study investigates the role of several relational influences and individual differences on 18-to 20-month-olds' behavior in social interactions.
 We are interested in how toddlers' temperament and aspects of the mother-child relationship, including maternal mind-mindedness, attachment security, and maternal discourse regarding the causes of emotions, influences toddlers' prosocial and helping behavior in response to emotional and non-emotional cues.

 Preschoolers' Emotional Development Study

 This study examines sources of individual differences in the quality of mothers’ conversations with their children about emotion, and how these conversations influence preschool children’s emotion knowledge of self and other, and emotion regulation.

 More Photos of our Lab

-Our welcome Room One of our observation and playrooms
+Our welcome room One of our observational playrooms